For patients/relatives

 When green

-At 2 times
+From 2 times red

 Contact your neurologist

-From 5 times
+From 5 times red

 Contact your neurologist urgently